Our Review Process

 Frequent monitoring of significant parameters like blood glucose levels, body weight, and cholesterol can help us understand how our body reacts to the lifestyle, environment, and various health measures.
 Blood glucose monitoring is the best way to zero in on a nutritious diet that does not cause crazy fluctuations in the levels.

 Developing metabolic awareness on a personal level is a vital objective of adopting proactive health measures.
 It will help you deal with hereditary factors and avoid diabetes.
 The standard diet plans may not help manage diabetes.
 Moreover, everyone has a unique body with different physical and metabolic attributes.
 It is better to create your own meal plan and stick to a healthy lifestyle to combat the predisposing factors of type-2 diabetes.
+Also know how to reverse prediabetes.

 Diabetes involves a complex combination of several risk factors like genetics.
 An individual’s chances of becoming diabetic increase multifold if it runs in the family.
 However, other factors like obesity, poor diet, and sedentary lifestyle also play an important role in predisposing an individual to type-2 DM.